-Filing for bankruptcy protection may feel overwhelming or intimidating.
+Filing for bankruptcy protection may feel overwhelming or intimidating, understanding Bankruptcy Schedules can help you.
 You may be wondering what the process is and what you need to do to actually file.
 If you are facing a major debt problem, bankruptcy may be the best option for you.
 If this is you, it is time to consult with a knowledgeable bankruptcy attorney and have all of your questions answered and concerns quelled.
 Our Savannah-based bankruptcy law firm offers free consultations, contact us here or call (912) 351-9000.

 The Bankruptcy Petition

 To file for bankruptcy protection you must file a bankruptcy petition with the United States Bankruptcy Court, generally in the district in which you live.
 The bankruptcy petition is comprised of standard federal and local forms and other documents.
 Your bankruptcy attorney will complete your bankruptcy petition on your behalf.
 Before filing you will review your petition to ensure it is complete and accurate to the best of your knowledge.

 There are a number of things you must disclose in your bankruptcy petition, including your monthly income and expenses.

 Two of the standard federal bankruptcy forms are Schedule I which lists your income and Schedule J which lists your expenses.
 At the bottom of Schedule J, is a calculation of your income minus expenses.
 This calculation is important because it helps determine if bankruptcy is a feasible option for you.

 - Budget information is important for analyzing if you cannot afford to pay back your debt and whether bankruptcy makes sense.